-Switzer Learning Center began as the South Bay Center for Educational Therapy in a leased storefront in Hermosa Beach in 1966.
-Offering an innovative educational therapy program to a few students with learning disabilities, our founder Dr. Janet Switzer’s after- school educational therapy became a groundbreaking model for working with children with learning and emotional problems.
-In 1972, our services were expanded to include a nonprofit, nonpublic, special education school; and the new Switzer Center moved to Torrance.
+The Switzer Learning Center began as the South Bay Center for Educational Therapy in a leased storefront in Hermosa Beach in 1966.
+Offering an innovative educational therapy program to students with learning disabilities, Dr. Janet Switzer’s program became a groundbreaking model for working with children with special needs.
+In 1972, services were expanded to include a nonpublic special education school and the Switzer Center moved to Torrance.